jamesmacwhite/gedling-borough-council-bin-calendars/USAGE.md

 The HTML calendars are derived from the same JSON data.
 You can find further [documentation about the JSON endpoints](https://www.gbcbincalendars.co.uk/json-endpoints) on the GitHub pages site.

-## HomeAssistant: Waste Collection Schedule integration
+## HomeAssistant: HACS Waste Collection Schedule integration

 The [Waste Collection Schedule](https://github.com/mampfes/hacs_waste_collection_schedule) integration supports iCalendar without requiring any custom parser and provides both a sensor and calendar entity for use in HomeAssistant.